turingschool/front-end-curriculum/lessons/build-an-npm-module.md

 ### Reading Discussion Points

 - What is SemVer

 - What is the difference between `npm install --save` `npm install` `npm install -g` and `npm install --save-dev`
   - Why might it be _very important_ to use the `--save` and `--save-dev` flags appropriately for an NPM package?

 - Having read this blog, what steps might be missing for you to create your own node module and deploy it?

 - What npm packages do you depend on?
 Have you ever looked at their source code?

+- How might the fact that you don't control the version of the package that your users use affect your workflow?

 ## An Example